 They died physically many years later.
 We are interested in their first death, their spiritual death.
 Adam and Eve died spiritually.
 There was nothing they could do about their spiritual death.
 They could not die spiritually again.
-But believing on the person of the coming death of Jesus Christ they could be born again, this time spiritual birth.
+But believing on the person of Jesus Christ and His coming death, they could be born again, this time spiritual birth.